-Maybe the depressing “spring” weather is getting to you.
+There are days when the depressing cold weather gets to you or you just feel like wallowing and being in your feelings.
 James Bay’s style of music makes you embrace your melancholy in an inward-outward momentum that somehow forces you to get rid of the gloom and get-on-creating.

 Creative Doubt- Eminem

-James Blake’s ambient style of music can transform you into a feel-good headspace that narrows your focus while being in tune with your creative environment.
+Lean Bridges and James Blake have a unique style of music can transform you into a feel-good headspace that narrows your focus while being in tune with your creative environment.

 Listen to the playlist below